haveneersrobin/GildedRose-Refactoring-Kata/TypeScript/APPROACH.md

 I began simple, doing the following

 - replaced the main `for`-loop in `gilded-rose.ts` with a more readable `.forEach` on `items`.
 This way we don't need to acces the array using the index every time.
-- added some helper methods in `app/helpers.ts` and added an early return for _Legendary items_ seen as though they do not required any actions.
+- added some helper methods in `app/helpers.ts` and added an early return for _Legendary items_ seen as though they do not require any actions.
 This way, I could remove the checks for the string "_Sulfuras, ..._"
-- replace the increase/decrease of the quality by a helper function, avoiding repitition
+- replace the increase/decrease of the quality by a helper function, avoiding repetition
 - simplified the logic of these methods by passing arguments and re-using existing parts

 (_See these commits [`25c0908...b1123864`](https://github.com/haveneersrobin/gildedrose-ts-robin-haveneers/compare/25c090805c1e5c2abe946259e652258e6b514c7a...b112386481bd483cbcada94ea9010997a5fb8813))_